google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ----------- | -----------
---folder-dir | *string* | Local directory to put the output of the transformation
+--folder-dir | *string* | Local directory to write the output of the migration to.
+If the directory exists, all files will be deleted.
+By default Copybara will generate a temporary directory, so you shouldn't need this.

 <a id="folder.origin" aria-hidden="true"></a>
 ## folder.origin